Diary of a Network Geek

 Flowers for Algernon

-Filed under: Deep Thoughts,Life, the Universe, and Everything,News and Current Events,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:22 am for you boring, normal people.
+Filed under: Deep Thoughts,Life, the Universe, and Everything,News and Current Events,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:22 am for you boring, normal people.

 The moon is Waxing Gibbous